Wednesday, April 27, 2011

 C

-Each group is ciphered with one letter of the key, and better yet, the resulting group is ciphered with a simple Caesar cipher. (notice that we group the ciphered text, not the clear one –do we have the clear one anyway?-)
+Each group is ciphered with one letter of the key.
+You can see that the resulting groups are the result of a simple Caesar cipher. (notice that we group the ciphered text, not the clear one –do we have the clear one anyway?-)

 Here is a sample code that takes a ciphered text and a key length and returns a list of simple Ceasar ciphers from the Vigenere cipher (C# code):